dmerejkowsky/blog/content/post/docopt-v-argparse.md

 The official Python documentation for `getopt` and `optparse` both suggest to use `argparse` instead.

-### docpot
+### docopt

-`docpot` came with a quite interesting new idea.
+`docopt` came with a quite interesting new idea.
 What if, instead of generating the help message automatically, we *parsed* directly the usage string?

 After all, the string usage does have a pretty normalized format.